 It is unusual for an employee in California to have a written contract of employment.
-These are typical at the highest levels of employment, such as CEO, COO or CFO.
-A company will enter into such an agreement when there are complex terms and conditions to be met (“benchmarks”), benefit programs are lengthy and complicated, or bonuses and commissions are integrated into the employment agreement.
+These are typical at the highest levels of employment, such as CEO, COO, or CFO.
+A company will enter into such agreements when there are complex terms and conditions (benchmarks) to be met , benefit programs are lengthy and complicated, or bonuses and commissions are integrated into the employment agreement.
 (This leads us to a discussion of whether, under California law, commissions and bonuses are considered earned wages.
 But I digress).
-An additional reason for a written employment agreement pertains to intellectual property issues (‘IP”) and these can be covenants not to compete (generally illegal in California with certain exceptions), trade secrets or copyright issues.
+An additional reason for a written employment agreement pertains to intellectual property issues (‘IP”) and these can be covenants not to compete, generally illegal in California with certain exceptions, trade secrets, or copyright issues.

-Our lawyers specializing in breach of contract are part of California’s largest statewide law firm that’s dedicated to representing employees in disputes against their employers.
-Stephen Danz & Associates based in Los Angeles, California, protects clients from retaliation, discrimination, and harassment involving dismissal, demotion, or denial of accommodation based on age, race, sex, religion, color, sexual orientation, marital status, association, physical or mental disability, or other legally protected classifications.
-Additionally we represent employees in they have not been paid the proper wages including overtime or minimum wage or given the proper meal breaks.
-If you believe that your employment contract has been breached, contact one of our Breach of Contract Lawyers in California to setup your free consultation to discuss this matter.
+Our lawyers specializing in breach of contracts are part of California’s largest statewide law firm that’s dedicated to represent employees in disputes against their employers.
+Stephen Danz & Associates, based in Los Angeles, California, protects clients from retaliation, discrimination, and harassment involving dismissal, demotion, or denial of accommodation based on age, race, sex, religion, color, sexual orientation, marital status, association, physical or mental disability, or other legally protected classifications.
+Additionally, we represent employees if they have not been paid the proper wages including overtime or minimum wage or been given the proper meal breaks.
+If you believe that your employment contract has been breached, contact one of our Breach of Contract Lawyers in California to set up your free consultation to discuss this matter.
 We take cases on a contingency basis and collect no attorney fees unless we win your case.